Skip to main content

 Films of Tribes and Tribal Migration

 I would like to end with a few remarks about some of the new trends that I have noticed in post-revolution ethnographic films.
-In the aftermath of the revolution, ethnographic study and filmmaking declined, and even became somewhat delegitimized, for various socio-political reasons.
-Foremost among these was the fact that the clerical regime was from the start both extra-nationalist—that is, interested in exporting the Islamic revolution to other Muslim countries, and anti-nationalist—seeking to suppress the pre-Islamic roots of Iranian identity and nationalism in favour of revitalizing its Islamic and Shiʿi roots.
+In the aftermath of the revolution, ethnographic study and filmmaking declined, and even became somewhat delegitimized, for various sociopolitical reasons.
+First and foremost among these, the clerical regime was from the start both extra-nationalist—that is, interested in exporting the Islamic revolution to other Muslim countries, and anti-nationalist—seeking to suppress the pre-Islamic roots of Iranian identity and nationalism in favour of revitalizing its Islamic and Shiʿi roots.
 This eventually developed into the ideology I have called “syncretic Islamization,” which was posed as an alternative to the secular and nationalist “syncretic Westernization” ideology of the Pahlavis.
-Both of these syncretic ideologies attempt to reconcile different, even opposing, dominant principles, ideologies, practices, and religions—Westernization and Islamization.
+Both of these syncretic ideologies attempt to reconcile different, even opposing, dominant principles, ideologies, practices, and religions: Westernization and Islamization.
 By presenting tradition as the source of identity, the regime politicized not only tradition but also some of the tenets of anthropology which is given to their study.
-Consequently, anthropology “lost its social legitimacy and popularity.”
-15Nematollah Fazeli, “Anthropology in post-revolutionary Iran,” synopsis of paper delivered at Anthropological Perspectives on Iran: The New Millennium and Beyond conference, Institute of Historical Ethnology, Johann Wolfgang Goethe University, Frankfurt am Main (30 September–2 October 2004), 4.
+Consequently, anthropology “lost its social legitimacy and popularity.”15Nematollah Fazeli, “Anthropology in Post-Revolutionary Iran,” synopsis of paper delivered at Anthropological Perspectives on Iran: The New Millennium and Beyond Conference, Institute of Historical Ethnology, Johann Wolfgang Goethe University, Frankfurt am Main (30 September–2 October 2004), 4.

-In the realm of cinema, this loss may account for both the decline of serious ethnographic films and the forceful emergence of socially concerned documentaries, which not only examined the social strata, gender roles, practices, institutions, and traditions of society—what ethnographic films would have done—but from decidedly critical and political viewpoints.
-This critical space of inquiry became available only after the end of the war with Iraq when social criticism could no longer be legitimately suppressed on the basis of war conditions, national security, patriotism, or what Khomeini (1902–89) used to call, defence of “dear Islam.”
+In the realm of cinema, this loss may account for both the decline of serious ethnographic films and the forceful emergence of socially concerned documentaries, which examined the social strata, gender roles, practices, institutions, and traditions of society, as ethnographic films would have done, but from decidedly critical and political viewpoints.
+This critical space of inquiry became available only after the end of the war with Iraq when social criticism could no longer be legitimately suppressed on the basis of war conditions, national security, patriotism, or what Khomeini (1902–89) used to call defence of “dear Islam.”
 Universities and other educational and cultural institutions once again became hotbeds of thought and criticism.
 The creation in 1988 of the Iranian Cultural Heritage Organization consolidated education, research, preservation, and restoration of culture and cultural artefacts, as well as many anthropological and ethnographic studies, including ethnographic films.

 The Little Medium That Could

-The wide availability of digital filmmaking and internet streaming of movies in the past couple of decades have empowered a new sort of documentary practice, one that is not just local, regional, and national but also global, making its products available to worldwide audiences.
-By posting online their local amateur videos of street protests, police misconduct and violence, clandestine gatherings and anti-regime investigations, these local videos become global, feeding the “big media” of the national and international Internet streaming services and the daily broadcast and cablecast radio and television news and documentaries.
-The ready availability of mobile telephones with cameras capable of recording and live Internet streaming of high-definition video and sound is a newer development, feeding what I am calling the “little medium” consisting of the worldwide, Internet-driven, mobile telephony.
-The impact of these readily available but sophisticated handheld, mobile technologies for filming and sound recording and the global dissemination of the resulting materials, which can then be used and reused by others to create new film and music pieces whose recordings are again shared globally via the Internet is a new development, making the little medium of cell phone into a big, global medium—hence the moniker, “the little medium that could.”
-Another factor in the rise of this little medium is the deepening authoritarian political control, the rise of militarized and violent rules of Islamic regimes and ideologies, resulting in state monopolization of all of the traditional means of mass communication—radio, TV, press.
-18For more on this topic, see my article “Internet Cinema: A Cinema of Embodied Protest,” in Cinema Iranica (May 25, 2023) Internet Cinema: A Cinema of Embodied Protest.
-Retrieved from https://cinema.iranicaonline.org/article/internet-cinema-a-cinema-of-embodied-protest/.
+The wide availability of digital filmmaking and internet streaming of movies in the past couple of decades have empowered a new sort of documentary practice, one that is not just local, regional, and national, but also global, making its products available to worldwide audiences.
+As local amateur videos of street protests, police misconduct and violence, clandestine gatherings, and anti-regime investigations are posted online, they become global, feeding the “big media” of national and international Internet streaming services and daily broadcast and cablecast radio and television news and documentaries.
+The ready availability of mobile telephones with cameras capable of recording and live Internet streaming of high-definition video and sound is a newer development that feeds what I call the “little medium” consisting of worldwide, Internet-driven, mobile telephony.
+The impact of these readily available but sophisticated handheld mobile technologies for filming and sound recording, and the global dissemination of the resulting materials, which can then be used and reused by others to create new film and music pieces whose recordings are again shared globally via the Internet, is a new development that makes the little medium of cell phone into a big, global medium, hence the moniker “the little medium that could.”
+Other factors in the rise of this little medium include the deepening of authoritarian political control and the rise of militarized and violent rules of Islamic regimes and ideologies, resulting in state monopolization of all of the traditional means of mass communication such as radio, TV, and the press.18For more on this topic, see my article “Internet Cinema: A Cinema of Embodied Protest,” in Cinema Iranica, (2022), accessed May 25, 2023, https://cinema.iranicaonline.org/article/internet-cinema-a-cinema-of-embodied-protest/.

-How effective can this little Internet-driven mobile filming and streaming become in energizing and maintaining new social mobilizations resulting in sociopolitical change in Iran remails to be seen.
+How effective this little Internet-driven mobile filming and streaming medium can become in energizing and maintaining new social mobilizations resulting in sociopolitical change in Iran remains to be seen.
 Will it become a little medium that could?

 Cite this article

-"The Anthropological Unconscious of Iranian Ethnographic Films: A Brief Take ."
-Cinema Iranica - May 1, 2024, https://cinema.iranicaonline.org/article/the-anthropological-unconscious-of-iranian-ethnographic-films-a-brief-take/
+Naficy, Hamid.
+"The Anthropological Unconscious of Iranian Ethnographic Films: A Brief Take."
+Cinema Iranica, Encyclopaedia Iranica Foundation, 2024. https://cinema.iranicaonline.org/article/the-anthropological-unconscious-of-iranian-ethnographic-films-a-brief-take/

-"The Anthropological Unconscious of Iranian Ethnographic Films: A Brief Take ."
-Cinema Iranica - Accessed May 1, 2024. https://cinema.iranicaonline.org/article/the-anthropological-unconscious-of-iranian-ethnographic-films-a-brief-take/
+Naficy, Hamid.
+"The Anthropological Unconscious of Iranian Ethnographic Films: A Brief Take."
+In Cinema Iranica, (Encyclopaedia Iranica Foundation, 2024) https://cinema.iranicaonline.org/article/the-anthropological-unconscious-of-iranian-ethnographic-films-a-brief-take/